 Equine Podiotherapy is specialist rehabilitative trimming based in an understanding of anatomy and aimed at re-establishing, as nearly as possible, a physiologically correct and sound hoof.
 An Equine Podiotherapist is someone who has undertaken training in this field and gained a deep understanding of the latest research as it applies to hoof anatomy and how and why the hoof morphs into unnatural and unhealthy forms.

-If your professional hoof care providers has a Diploma in Equine Podiotherapy from the Australian College of Equine Podiotherapy it tells you that your professional hoof care provider has undertaken the most demanding course yet offered in Australia.
-Two years of training and case studies must be completed before the Diploma is awarded.
+If your professional hoof care providers has a Diploma in Equine Podiotherapy from the Australian College of Equine Podiotherapy, it tells you that your professional hoof care provider has undertaken the most demanding course yet offered in Australia.

 The course is attended by veterinarians who wish to add this skill set to their current hoof care practices.